 Yes.
 We start with typing drills and move on from there.
 The course is self-paced so it is ideal for newbies and semi-skilled transcriptionists alike.

-The general transcription course is $497.
-Legal transcription is $697, and both courses together are available for a discount at $997.
+The general transcription course is currently $497.
+The price will increase to $597 on February 14, 2017.
+The legal transcription course costs $697, and both courses together are available for a discount at $997 (will increase to $1097 on February 14, 2017).
 We also offer pay-as-you-go options to help break up the cost of tuition.

 Both our general and legal transcription courses should take at least two to four months to complete depending on your current skill level.